 For example, a text file might consist of a series of stream records terminated by carriage-return/line-feed characters pairs.

-RMS-ll considers each record a series of bytes; the length of a stream record is determined by the position of the terminator.
+RMS-11 considers each record a series of bytes; the length of a stream record is determined by the position of the terminator.
+RMS-11 supports stream records for disk files only.

 Undefined Records